Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \subsubsection{\textbf{AxoNN}}

 The \ac{AxoNN} scheduler \cite{AxoNN} follows a similar methodology to \ac{CP-CNN}, dividing layers into \ac{DLA} then GPU. \ac{AxoNN} uses a constraint-based optimization problem focused on satisfiability along with empirical modeling.
-The energy, latency, pipeline, and transition times are found through performance modeling, shown in Fig. \ref{fig:AxoNN_layer_model} and \ref{fig:AxoNN_transition_model}.
+The energy, latency, pipeline, and transition times are found through performance modeling.
 A Z3 \ac{SMT} solver is utilized to identify the ideal pipeline.
-The Z3 solver, developed by Microsoft, is intended for use in applications pertaining to software verification and analysis \cite{Z3-solver}.
 The same solver has also been used in the \ac{HaX-CoNN} scheduler for a \ac{SAT} problem \cite{HaX-CoNN}.
 The objective function (Equation \ref{eq:AxoNN_objective}) aims to minimize the latency while ensuring that the energy consumed is below the threshold value set by the user.
+Equations \ref{eq:AxoNN_equation_time} and \ref{eq:AxoNN_equation_energy} show how these values are calculated \cite{AxoNN}.